Europe 2020 indicators - R&D and innovation

 The Eco-Innovation Scoreboard is a policy tool that helps measure eco-innovation performance and assess whether the EU and its Member States are moving towards smart and sustainable growth, as requested by the Europe 2020 strategy .

-Almost half of EU enterprises perform innovation activities
+Almost half of EU enterprises carry out innovation activities

-A third (33.1 %) of EU enterprises that conducted product and process innovation activities were also engaged in innovation co-operation arrangements during 2012–2014.
-The United Kingdom stands out in this context with a particularly high level of innovative enterprises involved in co-operation activities — 61.4 %, which is double the EU average.
+A third (33.1 %) of EU enterprises that conducted product and process innovation activities were also engaged in innovation co-operation arrangements from 2012 to 2014.
+The United Kingdom stands out in this context with 61.4 % of innovative enterprises involved in co-operation activities — double the EU average.
 At the other end of the scale, enterprises in some of the southern European countries were less likely to participate in collaborative knowledge creation.
 Interestingly, the EU leader in innovative enterprises — Germany — showed a comparatively low share of enterprises engaged in collaboration.
 In contrast, some Baltic and eastern European countries with a relatively low share of innovative enterprises displayed above average innovation co-operation.